jaceiverson/AppsScript/README.md

 ### Steps to Create
 1) Create a New Google Doc
+    - I reccomend giving your template a view only access so people don't mess it up
-2) All fields that you want to import, need to be enclosed in double pound signs
+3) All fields that you want to import, need to be enclosed in double pound signs
     -  Example: "##TITLE##"
     -  Note: these tags need to be in the _BODY_ of the doc, not header or footer
     -  Example: